mikemikhaylov/react-native-text-to-speech/README.md

 ## Example

-There is an example project which shows use of react-native-tts on Android/iOS/Windows: https://github.com/themostaza/react-native-tts-example
+There is an example project which shows use of react-native-text-to-speech on Android/iOS/Windows: https://github.com/themostaza/react-native-tts-example

 ## License